xoolive/traffic/docs/installation.rst

 Python, giving access to SSH connection independently of the operating system.

-The `cartotools <https://github.com/xoolive/cartotools>`_ library is also recommended for an access to some more projections and for getting data from OpenStreetMap.
+The `cartotools <https://github.com/xoolive/cartotools>`_ library is also required for an access to some more projections and for getting data from OpenStreetMap.
 The great `tqdm <https://github.com/tqdm/tqdm>`_ provides the progress bars.